viveksapkal2793/Snap-Measure/README.md

 5. **Object Detection**: Detect the object to be measured
 6. **Dimension Calculation**: Calculate dimensions based on the reference object
 7. **Visualization**: Display results with annotations

-### Camera Calibration Method
-1. **Calibration**: Capture multiple images of a checkerboard pattern
-2. **Parameter Calculation**: Calculate camera matrix and distortion coefficients
-3. **Image Undistortion**: Apply undistortion to new images
-4. **Object Measurement**: Use one of the above methods with undistorted images

 ## 📊 Sample Results